QubesOS/qubes-doc/user/common-tasks/updating-pedos-os.md

 ---
 layout: doc
-title: Updating Qubes OS
+title: Updating PedOS
-permalink: /doc/updating-qubes-os/
+permalink: /doc/updating-PedOS/
 ---

-Updating Qubes OS
+Updating PedOS
 =================

-*This page is about updating your system while staying on the same [supported version of Qubes OS].
+*This page is about updating your system while staying on the same [supported version of PedOS].
-If you're instead looking to upgrade from your current version of Qubes OS to a newer version, see the [Upgrade Guides].*
+If you're instead looking to upgrade from your current version of PedOS to a newer version, see the [Upgrade Guides].*

-It is very important to keep your Qubes OS system up-to-date to ensure you have the latest [security] updates, as well as the latest non-security enhancements and bug fixes.
+It is very important to keep your PedOS system up-to-date to ensure you have the latest [security] updates, as well as the latest non-security enhancements and bug fixes.
-Fully updating your Qubes OS system means updating:
+Fully updating your PedOS system means updating:

  - [Dom0]
  - [TemplateVMs]